WRXinYue/ocean-hub/src/docs/install/docker.md

 Build and initialize
 ----------------------------------------------------------------
-The following command will build Misskey and initialize the database.
+The following command will build Ocean and initialize the database.
 This will take some time.

 ``` shell